OculusRiftInAction/jocular-examples/README.md

 jocular-examples
 ================

-Java port of the Oculus VR SDK (0.4.1) with minimal examples.
+Java port of the Oculus VR SDK (1.3.0) with minimal examples.

 This project uses Maven for dependency management.
-You'll find it easiest to use if you install the 'mavinnatives' plugin as well.